 Long-lived assets to be held for use are reviewed for events or changes in facts and circumstances, both internally and externally, which may indicate that an impairment of long-lived assets held for use are present.
 The Company measures any impairment using observable market values or discounted future cash flows from the related long-lived assets.
 The cash flow estimates and discount rates incorporate management's best estimates, using appropriate and customary assumptions and projections at the date of evaluation.
-Management periodically evaluates the carrying value of long-lived assets, including property and equipment, capitalized software feature enhancements, other assets and intangible assets.
-There were no impairments identified or recorded for the years ended December 31, 2009, 2008, or 2007.
+Management periodically evaluates whether the carrying value of long-lived assets, including property and equipment, capitalized software feature enhancements, other assets and intangible assets will be recoverable.
+There were no impairments identified or recorded for the years ended December 31, 2010, 2009, or 2008.